 The Equity Resolution Appellate Officer will reject the request for appeal if any of the above requirements are not met.
 The decision to reject the request for appeal is final and further appeals and grievances are not permitted.
-The Equity Resolution Appellate Officer will render a written decision whether the request for appeal is accepted or rejected within fourteen (14) business days from receipt of the request for appeal.
-If no written decision is provided to the Parties within fourteen (14) business days from receipt of the request, the appeal will be deemed accepted.
+The Equity Resolution Appellate Officer will render a written decision whether the request for appeal is accepted or rejected within fifteen (15) business days from receipt of the request for appeal.
+If no

-- 5. Review of the Appeal.
-If all three (3) requirements for appeal listed above are met, the Equity Resolution Appellate Officer will accept the request for appeal and proceed with rendering a decision on the appeal applying the following additional principles: - 1.
-Appeals are not intended to be full re-hearings of the Complaint and are therefore deferential to the original findings.
-In most cases, appeals are confined to a review of the written documentation and record of the Administrative Resolution or Hearing Panel Resolution, and pertinent documentation regarding the grounds for appeal.
-Appeals granted based on new evidence should normally be remanded to the original decision maker for reconsideration. - 2.
-Sanctions and remedial actions are implemented immediately unless the Equity Resolution Hearing Panel or Appellate Officer (or Designee) stays their implementation pending the outcome of the appeal. - 3.
-The Equity Resolution Appellate Officer will normally render a written decision on the appeal to all Parties within ten (10) business days from accepting the request for appeal.
-In the event the Equity Resolution Appellate Officer is unable to render a written decision within ten (10) business days from accepting the request for appeal, the Equity Resolution Appellate Officer will promptly notify the Parties in writing of the delay. - 4.
+- written decision is provided to the Parties within fifteen (15) business days from receipt of the request, the appeal will be deemed accepted. - 5.
+Review of the Appeal.
+If all three (3) requirements for appeal listed in paragraph 4 above are met, the Equity Resolution Appellate Officer will accept the request for appeal and proceed with rendering a decision on the appeal applying the following additional principles: - Appeals are not intended to be full re-hearings of the Formal Complaint and are therefore deferential to the original findings.
+In most cases, appeals are confined to a review of the written documentation and Record of the Case, and relevant documentation regarding the grounds for appeal.
+Appeals granted based on new evidence should normally be remanded to the original decisionmaker for reconsideration. - 2.
+The Equity Resolution Appellate Officer will render a written decision on the appeal to all Parties within ten (10) business days from accepting the request for appeal.
+In the event the Equity Resolution Appellate Officer is unable to render a written decision within ten (10) business days from accepting the request for appeal, the Equity Resolution Appellate Officer will promptly notify the Parties in writing of the delay. - 3.
 Once an appeal is decided, the outcome is final.
-Further appeals are not permitted.

-- 6. Extensions of Time.
+Further appeals are not permitted. - 6.
+Extensions of Time.
 For good cause, the Equity Resolution Appellate Officer may grant reasonable extensions of time (e.g.: 7-10 business days) to the deadlines in the appeal process.
-The Equity Resolution Appellate Officer will notify the Parties in writing if such extensions are granted. - 20.
+The Equity Resolution Appellate Officer will notify the Parties in writing if such extensions are granted. - 22.
 Failure to Complete Sanctions/Comply with Interim and Long-term Remedial Actions.
-All Respondents are expected to comply with all sanctions, remedial actions and corrective actions within the timeframe specified.
-Failure to follow through on these sanctions, remedial actions and corrective actions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions/remedial/corrective actions and/or suspension, expulsion or withdrawal of recognition from the University.
-Suspension will only be lifted when compliance is achieved to the satisfaction of the Equity Officer or Title IX Coordinator. - 21.
+All Respondents are expected to comply with all sanctions and remedial actions within the timeframe specified.
+Failure to follow through on these sanctions and remedial actions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions and remedial actions and/or suspension, expulsion, termination, referral to Dismissal for Cause process, or withdrawal of recognition from the University.
+Suspension will only be lifted when compliance is achieved to the satisfaction of the Title IX Coordinator. - 23.
+Dismissal for Cause Referral.
+If the recommended sanction for a Regular, Tenured Faculty member is referral to the Chancellor to initiate Dismissal for Cause, the Record of the Case will be forwarded to the appropriate Faculty Committee on Tenure.
+Because the Dismissal for Cause proceeding is not a rehearing of the Complaint, the Record of the Case will be included as evidence and the findings will be adopted for proceeding as detailed in Section 310.060: Procedures in Case of Dismissal for Cause in the Collected Rules and Regulations. - 24.
 Records.
-In implementing this policy, records of all Complaints, resolutions, and hearings will be kept by the Equity Officer or Title IX Coordinator (depending on the nature of the Complaint).
-An audio, video, digital, or stenographic record of the hearings will be maintained and will be filed in the office of the Equity Officer or Title IX Coordinator and, for the purpose of review or appeal, be accessible at reasonable times and places to the Respondent and the Complainant.
-The "Record of the Case in the Section 600.030 Process" includes, when applicable: Letter(s) of Notice, exhibits, hearing record (an audio, video, digital or stenographic record of the hearing), and the findings and determination by either the Equity Officer or Title IX Coordinator or the Hearing Panel; the finding of sanctions; and the decision of appeal, if applicable.
-The Record of the Case in the Section 600.030 Process will be kept for seven (7) years following final resolution. - 22.
-Retaliation.
-Retaliation is any adverse action taken against a person because of that person's participation in protected activity.
-The University strictly prohibits retaliation against any person for making any good faith report of discrimination, harassment, or sexual misconduct or for filing, testifying, assisting, or participating in any investigation or proceeding involving allegations of discrimination, harassment, or sexual misconduct.
-Any person who engages in such retaliation shall be subject to disciplinary action, up to and including expulsion or termination, in accordance with applicable procedures.
-Any person who believes they have been subjected to retaliation is encouraged to promptly notify the Equity Officer or Title IX Coordinator.
-The University will promptly investigate all complaints of retaliation.
+In implementing this policy, records of all Formal Complaints, the Hearing Process or Academic Medical Center Process, and resolutions (including Informal resolution and result therefrom), will be kept by the Title IX Coordinator.